jieter/leaflet-clonelayer/README.md

 }).addTo(map1);

 var clonedLayer = cloneLayer(layer);
-// Now we can add safely add it to another map cloneLayer.addTo(map2);
+// Now we can safely add it to another map cloneLayer.addTo(map2);
 ```